 Nanakusa Gayu, or Seven-Herb Rice Porridge is a traditional Japanese dish eaten on the 7th of January.
 The custom was originally meant to ward off evil, by eating gruel with seven spring herbs.
 Nowadays, the Seven-Herb Rice Porridge is considered a stomach-soothing ritual after the festive season.

-Anyone that has tasted traditional Japanese breakfast porridge, or its Chinese counterpart – Congee – will recognize the taste of Nanakusa Gayu.
+Anyone who has tasted traditional Japanese breakfast porridge, or its Chinese counterpart – Congee – will recognize the taste of Nanakusa Gayu.
 It is not the most exciting meal, but it does offer some interesting variations of Japanese porridge, especially since local areas will add various herb combos to the gruel.

 The fact that it was not so special, but felt like an everyday (or rather every-year) meal, made it all the more noteworthy.
 Eating the Seven-Herb Rice Porridge felt like a taste of the real Japan, a taste that has remained unchanged for centuries.
 Now, who wouldn’t want to experience something like that?